detekt/detekt/.github/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official e-mail address, posting via an official social media account, using the detekt's logo, speaking about detekt in a conference/podcast/public event, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the [detekt maintainers][detekt-maintainers] responsible for enforcement at conduct@detekt.dev.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All [detekt maintainers][detekt-maintainers] are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+[Detekt maintainers][detekt-maintainers] will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction